RateTrack® Annuity could be a good complement to your portfolio to help you meet financial goals and fulfill your retirement aspirations.

 How does RateTrack® Annuity work?

 RateTrack® Annuity launched in March 2016 as the industry’s first floating rate annuity.
-View our interactive 3 Month ICE LIBOR USD Rate tool to see how the LIBOR rate has typically tracked the federal funds rate since its inception.

 Although some bond funds may increase when interest rates rise, bond prices and interest rates usually have an inverse relationship.
 As rates rise, bond values fall, and vice versa.
 A floating rate annuity like RateTrack® Annuity is not correlated to the market and could be something to consider as part of your retirement savings strategy.